 Whilst it can be a little overwhelming (we’ve been knocked over a few times by our huskies!) it’s worth appreciating their excitement.
 They may show it by vocalising, bouncing up and down, and trying to jump up on you.

 Huskies typically like to be around their owner as much as possible, so you may see this excitement even if you’ve only been gone for a short amount of time.

-You can tell who a Husky likes to play with the most by their level of excitement during the play session.
-Huskies may even try to play with their favourite people by their own choice.
-If your Husky comes running to you with their favourite toy or starts playfully nipping you, it’s a very good sign that they have a strong bond with you.
+You can tell who a husky likes to play with the most by their level of excitement during the play session.
+Huskies may even try to play with their favourite people of their own choice.
+If your husky comes running to you with their favourite toy or starts playfully nipping you, it’s a very good sign that they have a strong bond with you.

 In the human world, eye contact is often expected as a sign of respect and politeness.
 It is a simple but effective way to show that you are listening and engaging with what others have to say.

-This is quite a complicated topic, as sometimes refusal from a Husky to look at their owner’s eyes can be a sign of respect.
+This is quite a complicated topic, as sometimes the refusal from a husky to look at their owner’s eyes can be a sign of respect.
 Huskies are pack animals, and they will often shy away from looking into the eyes of the perceived ‘alpha’ of the household pack.

 As humans, we sometimes overlook the facial expressions made by animals.
 Small changes to their expressions might not be so obvious to us unless we are purposefully looking for them.
-When we are engaged in a conversation with another person, it is normal to visibly react with small changes to our facial expression – and Huskies will do just the same!
+When we are engaged in a conversation with another person, it is normal to visibly react with small changes to our facial expressions – and huskies will do just the same!

 Dogs see the world through their noses and will associate certain smells with emotions.

 Once you have formed a strong bond with your husky, you might notice that they seem to come and smell you frequently.
 This is likely because they enjoy your smell and associate it with positive feelings.
 For example, your husky may find it easier to relax and feel comfortable if they can smell you.